 Next, you want to fill up a glass with fresh temperate water to place your cutting into.
 Make sure the water isn’t super cold or hot as this will shock or burn the cutting which will often cause it to wilt and die.
 It is best to use purified water so the levels of chlorine and fluoride aren’t as high as in the water straight out of the tap.

 Dragon Trees aren’t always super sensitive to this compared to other houseplants but if you can use filtered water or rainwater then it’ll help prevent the yellowing of leaves.

 Place your glass in bright but indirect sunlight.
-Intense light will damage the Dragon Tree cutting and might mean your propagation isn’t successful.
+Intense light can damage your cutting and might mean your propagation isn’t successful.